TTTTTAAAAAKKKKEEEENNNN/FATtestDemo/README.md

 # FATtestDemo
 This is a sample project demonstrating how to implement FAT(Feature Acceptance Test) with Dubbo 2.7.0

-Please start the project in the following sequence:
+Please start the service instances in the following sequence:

 SvcC -> SvcB -> SvcA